-The process and the related costs of adoption prove to be a major hurdle for many families.
-Between legal, medical, and court costs – not to mention airfare, food, and accommodations while traveling to adoption-related appointments— it’s no surprise that adoptions in America can easily climb to $30,000 – and sometimes more.
-Fortunately, there are tax breaks and, in some cases, employer benefits to help offset your expenses as an adoptive parent.
+When you factor in all the legal, medical, and court expenses – plus any related travel and accomodations that might be required — it’s no surprise that adoptions in America can easily climb to $30,000 or more.
+Fortunately, there are tax breaks to help offset your expenses as an adoptive parent.

 The adoption tax credit

-First of all, to be eligible for the credit the child you are adopting must either be under 18 years old or physically or mentally incapable of caring for themselves.
+To be eligible for the credit, you must be adopting a child under 18 years of age, or a person who is physically or mentally incapable of caring for themselves.

 If you are reimbursed by your employer for any of your adoption costs, you can only claim the credit for non-reimbursed expenses (see below for more on employer reimbursements).